TycheSoftwares/arconix-shortcodes/readme.txt

 Tested up to: 3.5
 Stable tag: 1.1.0

-Arconix Shortcodes provides a number of useful design elements to compliment any website.
+Arconix Shortcodes provides a number of useful design elements like buttons, boxes, tabs and toggles to help compliment any website.

 == Description ==